jmurga/MKtest.jl/docs/src/rates.md

 The function will create a HDF5 file containing the solved models, the expected fixation rates and frequency spectra, and the selected DAC.
 This information will be used later to estimate summary statistics.

 Note that [```MKtest.rates```](@ref) is the most resource and time-consuming function.
 In our case, the function will estimate 10^5 independent models.
 Each model solves the estimation for all possible BGS values.
 We used BGS values from 0.1 to 0.999 in 5% increments (defined at `adap.B_range`).
 In total, the example will produce 3.7 million estimates.
 We have used a hierarchical data structure (HDF5) to facilitate model parameters and rates storage.

-The following example took about 1.5 hours to execute on the hardware described at section [Infering the rate and strength of adaptation](empirical.md)
+Note that we used re-scale by a factor of 10 `adap.N=1000`.
+We explored that the analytical estimations produce similar $\alpha_{(x)}$ values excepting for singletons showing robuts estimations when `adap.N` is large enough (see *cite new ABC-MK*).
+The rates estimation took about 1.5 hours to execute on the hardware described at section [Infering the rate and strength of adaptation](empirical.md).